As an entrepreneur or small business owner, app store optimization (ASO) may be the 987th thing on your to-do list.

 How does ASO work?

-When users search for apps on an app store, they often rely on search queries.
 According to a study, almost 70% of people use the search function to find a new app.

-If your app is optimized, it’ll show up in the search results.
+And if your app is optimized, it’ll show up in the search results.
 The higher your app ranks in search results, the more likely it is to be noticed and downloaded by your potential users.
 This is because users typically focus on the top few results.

 Think of ASO as a powerful tool that works for your app growth and delivers long-term results.